Bra Bands Make a Difference

 A wider (not larger) band disperses more weight and will be more comfortable.
 Reputable bra designers grade their patterns according to size.
 Bras with larger band sizes and larger cup sizes will have wider bands than smaller sizes in the same style.

-Panache Sports Bra is a banded, underwire bra, cushioned with a gel casing.
+The Panache Wired Padded Sports Bra is a banded, underwire (cushioned with a gel casing) bra.

 Banded bras have more fabric extending below the wire or seam of the cups.
 This fabric can vary in depth.
 For instance a long line bra may have several inches of fabric below the cups.
 Often a banded bra will be cushioned or lined to give extra comfort.
 Some women find that a banded bra flips up or rolls.
 This can happen when you have a high protruding tummy..
 A good test is to sit down when you are trying a banded bra.

 Hooks and eyes on a bra band do make a difference to it’s overall supportiveness.
 Well designed bras are graded by size of band and cups.
 Think of your clasps as a measurement of time and wear.
-Your bra band must fit snug with the hooks and eyes fastened nearest the edge of your band when you first buy a bra or in the case of some of us who are not even sizes (28, 30, 32, 34, etc.) the middle set for odd sizes (29, 31, 33, 35, etc.) As the bra ages and stretches, you move to the next set of eyes.
-If after wearing on the 3rd set, your bra becomes uncomfortable, it is time to lay it to rest.
-Most bras have two rows of hooks.
-This is generally enough support in most typical sizes.
+Your bra band must fit snug with the hooks and eyes fastened nearest the edge of your band when you first buy a bra.
+As the bra ages and stretches, move to the next set of eyes.
+If after wearing on the 3rd set your bra becomes uncomfortable, it is time to lay it to rest.

 The wing is a part of the band that attaches to the outside of your cups under your armpits and stretches around your back.
 The depth (measurement from top to bottom) of this part of bra does make a difference to comfort.
 Short waisted women and particularly those with larger cup sizes are challenged to find wings short enough.
 If you measure the depth of the wing of your most comfortable bra can look for similar bras styles.

-Marie Jo Avero Padded Heart Shape with narrow wings.
+Marie Jo Avero Padded Heart Shape is a style that offers narrow wings for smaller cup sizes:

 In contrast, wearing a bra with wings that are not deep enough often will leave that migrating breast tissue we find under our arms spilling out.
 As there is no measurement used on any bra for a side wing, it is impossible to know what works best for you except for trial and error.

-It might seem like a lot of work to find that perfect band but you can always call upon a Bra Fit Specialist to narrow out the choices and trust that when you find the perfect bra band it will be like magic!
+It might seem like a lot of work to find that perfect band - that's where your bra fitter comes in.
+You can always call upon a Bra Fit Specialist to narrow out the choices and trust that when you find the perfect bra band it will be like magic!